-We got that close from the other side of the world, but I’m now we’re back on now I’ll say for sides.
+We got that close from the other side of the world, but now we’re back on now I’ll say far sides.
 His name is Brian Miller.
-He’s a former magician, these turned author, speaker, coach and consultant on human connection.
-And we’re going to dive deep.
+He’s a former magician.
+He’s turned author, speaker, coach and consultant on human connection and we’re going to dive deep.
 He’s also a TEDx speaker like myself.
 We’re going to learn a lot in regards to both as speaking side of things and how he connects with people to be able to boost that.
-So super excited to have you here and welcome to the show, Brian.
+Super excited to have you here and welcome to the show, Brian.

 Brian Miller: Hey Victor.
 Thanks so much.
 It’s a pleasure.

 Victor Ahipene: Give everyone a bit of a bit of a background like magician turned, speaker.
 Were you a silent magician or does that—?
 How did you kind of transition into the speaking world from the magician side of things?